macports/macports-webapp/README.md

 ___

 # Running the App
-The repository contains Docker configuration which can be used out of the box, however, the app can be run without using the docker container.
-Both way are discussed below:
+The repository contains Docker configuration which can be used to build docker image, however, the app can be run without using the docker container.
+Both ways are discussed below:

 ## 1. Run inside Docker Container
 It is the recommended way, the Docker Image of the app is pre-configured to run the `migrations` and `collectstatic`.
-However, the `load` command to populate the database and the crons need to be run manually.
+However, the commands to populate the database with initial data and start the cron jobs need to be run manually.

-The image can be built locally or can be pulled from Docker Hub:
+The image can be pulled from Docker Hub or can be built locally:

 ```
 docker pull arjunsalyan/macports-webapp